Samantha Cazebonne

-Samantha Cazebonne (born 10 August 1971) is a French politician of La République En Marche!
-(LREM) who currently serves as a Senator.

-She was formerly member of the National Assembly for the fifth constituency for French residents overseas, which includes Spain, Portugal, Monaco and Andorra.
+Samantha Cazebonne ([samɑ̃ta kazbɔn]; born 10 August 1971) is a French politician who has served as a Senator for French citizens living abroad since 2021.
+A member of Renaissance (RE, formerly La République En Marche!), she sits with the Rally of Democrats, Progressive and Independent group in the Senate.
+Cazebonne previously represented the fifth constituency for French citizens living abroad in the National Assembly, which includes Spain, Portugal, Monaco and Andorra, from 2017 to 2021, with a brief interruption in 2018 after her election was nullified by the Constitutional Council, which ordered a re-run.

 Political career

 Cazebonne served as the deputy from 19 June 2017 until 2 February 2018, when her election in June 2017 was annulled by the Constitutional Council, forcing a by-election, at which she was elected again.

-In parliament, Cazebonne serves as member of the Committee on Foreign Affairs.
-In addition to her committee assignments, she chairs the French-Portuguese Parliamentary Friendship Group.
+In parliament, Cazebonne served as member of the Committee on Foreign Affairs.
+In addition to her committee assignments, she chaired the French-Portuguese Parliamentary Friendship Group.

-She was elected in the 2020 French Senate election.
+Cazebonne was elected in the 2020 French Senate election.
+In the Senate, she has been serving on the Committee on Cultural Affairs, Education, Communication and Sports.

 Political positions

-In July 2019, Cazebonne voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Cazebonne voted in favour of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.